 This course is intended primarily for mechanical, chemical, nuclear and industrial engineers, but would be of interest to any engineer wanting a review of heat exchanger basics.
 Someone completing this course will gain knowledge about the types and flow patterns of heat exchangers and about some of their applications.

 In this course, you need to review the material in the course content file, “Fundamentals of Heat Exchangers,” which is Module 2 of the DOE Fundamentals Handbook – Mechanical Science (DOE-HDBK-1018/1-93).
 Once you complete your course review, you need to take a multiple-choice quiz consisting of ten (10) questions to earn 2 PDH credits.
 The quiz will be based on the entire file.

-- Identify the parts of and general construction of shell and tube and plate type heat exchangers
+- Be familiar with the parts of and general construction of shell and tube and plate type heat exchangers

-- Differentiate among parallel flow, counter flow and cross flow heat exchangers.
+- Be able to differentiate among parallel flow, counter flow and cross flow heat exchangers.

-- Distinguish between single-pass and multi-pass heat exchangers.
+- Be able to differentiate between single-pass and multi-pass heat exchangers.

-- Differentiate between regenerative and non-regenerative heat exchangers.
+- Be able to differentiate between regenerative and non-regenerative heat exchangers.

-- Fully understand the terms hotwell and condensate depression.
+- Know the meanings of the terms hotwell and condensate depression.